yuki-koyama/timer/README.md

 `timer` is a header-only, single-file library.
 It can be used by just copying `timer.hpp` and pasting it into your project.

 Alternatively, it can be installed using `cmake`.
 If your project is also managed using `cmake`, `ExternalProject` commands are useful for including `timer` to your project.
+Another option is to use the `add_subdirectory` command to include this repository.

 ## Licensing